 What are Digestive Enzymes?

-Your body produces enzymes designed to break down and properly digest food.
-Without them you would have problems with indigestion, bloating, diarrhea, and flatulence.
+Many people who take digestive enzymes also take probiotics.
+It is important to know the difference between probiotics and digestive enzymes.
+Probiotics are good microorganisms that live within your gut.
+On the other hand, digestive enzymes are designed to break down and properly digest food.
+Without digestive enzymes, you would have problems with indigestion, bloating, diarrhea, and flatulence.
 These digestive enzymes include:

 - Lipase (breaks down fats)

 - Protease and peptidase (break down proteins)

 Without enough of these digestive enzymes, the digestive process slows down, resulting in bloating and indigestion.
 Food particles that have not been completely digested make their way to the large intestine, where the microbe-rich environment consumes the unabsorbed food, resulting in gas and bloating.
 Worse yet, a digestive enzyme deficiency prevents proper absorption of essential vitamins, minerals, and nutrients, which can result in other extensive problems.1

 While digestive enzymes come from various sources, plant-based enzymes may be the ideal form for you.
 Read on to learn why.